Dozzap/Excel_writer/README.md

 ## Current Progress:

+Update 2:
+      2 (pdf_to_image and crop_image) have been merged into one

+Update 1:
       Helper functions are created.

       stringToList: This helper method takes in a string of mixed integer and string.
 This then creates an array that will store the entries taken from the string input
                   ### check measures:
                                   Given inputs from different pages, This will keep track of how many entries are in the array

 ## Future plans:
       Create an OCR program
-      Incorporate the output from the helper methods directly to the main program Create a program that will translate PDF files into Images Create a program that will crop certain area of the Images
+      Incorporate the output from the helper methods directly to the main program      (Almost complete) ✅Create a program that will translate PDF files into Images
+      ✅Create a program that will crop certain area of the Images